-Timing will begin on the first note of music, the first word of the cheer, the first organized cheer or the first movement, and will stop with the end of the cheer or last note of the music.
+For all divisions, timing will begin on the first note of music, the first vocal command (for cheer squads), the first organized cheer or the first movement, and will stop with the end of the cheer or last note of the music.
 See categories/divisions rules for total routine time.
 There is no minimum time requirement.